-Achieve your CISA certification and sit your CISA exam in just four days on this accelerated course from Firebrand.
-Prove your auditing knowledge at an international level with the CISA, globally recognised as the gold standard certification for IS audit control, assurance and security professionals.
+Achieve your CISA certification in just four days on this accelerated course from Firebrand.
+Prove your auditing knowledge at an international level with the CISA, the globally recognised certification for IS audit control, assurance and security professionals.

 - Domain 1 - The Process of Auditing Information Systems